Quillwyrm/Spall-Lang/README.md

   circ 4 4 3         -- Color undefined because we dont need it, this Shape consumed by the next Op erase last         -- Erase last TEMP from the MAIN buffer ('SHAPE' Op consumes last TEMP buffer)

-# tileA              -- Define an output Tile, this is what will be exported.
+# yourTile           -- Define an output Tile, this is what will be exported.
   rect wht 0 0 8 8
   RedRing            -- Previously defined Shape 'RedRing' being drawn with no offsets line blk 0 0 7 7   -- A white diagonal line is drawn from top-left to bottom-right